 The City of Brampton recently endorsed the Queen Street West Tertiary Plan.
-The Tertiary Plan designates the lands as;
+The intent of the Tertiary Plan is to ensure that the block is developed in a cohesive and integrated manner and that the ecological function and natural heritage features are not adversely impacted.
+The Tertiary Plan designates the lands as:

-• Medium Density Residential 2 which permits 208 apartment units with a building height ranging from 3 to 9 storeys.
+• 'Medium Density Residential 1', which permits a maximum of 208 apartment residential units, to a maximum height of 3-9 storeys.